 - A scoop of vanilla ice cream (gourmet option)

-Step 1: Prepare the coffee fondant center
+Step 1: Prepare the coffee molten center

-- Heat the strong espresso coffee.
+- Heat the espresso coffee very strong.

 - Place in the freezer for at least 2 hours.

-👉 Cafemalin tip: you can prepare these melting hearts in advance, they keep very well in the freezer for several days.
+👉 Tip Cafemalin : you can prepare these melting hearts in advance, they keep very well in the freezer for several days.

-Step 2: Make the sponge cake dough
+Step 2: Make the cake batter

 - Add the sifted flour and cocoa powder, then mix gently.